1800 Aguilar

 It was discovered on 12 September 1950, by Argentine astronomer Miguel Itzigsohn at La Plata Astronomical Observatory in Argentina.
 The asteroid was named after Argentine astronomer Félix Aguilar.

 Orbit and classification

 The stony S-type asteroid is a member of the Vesta family.
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.7 AU once every 3 years and 7 months (1,322 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 6° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Aguilars observation arc begins with its official discovery observation.
+As no precoveries were taken, and no prior identifications were made, Aguilar's observation arc begins with its official discovery observation.

 Physical characteristics

 Rotation period

 In September 2008, a rotational lightcurve of Aguilar was obtained from photometric observations taken by Australian amateur astronomer David Higgins.
 It gave a well-defined rotation period of 2.478 hours with a brightness variation of 0.11 in magnitude (U=3).